What is sleep apnea?

 Laser-assisted uvulopalatoplasty uses a laser to perform surgery.
 It is sometimes used to treat mild to moderate sleep apnea, although not all people benefit.
 This surgery is not recommended by the American Academy of Sleep Medicine to treat sleep apnea.
 10

 CPAP is nearly always the first medical treatment for sleep apnea.
 With CPAP, you use a breathing device that prevents your airways from closing during sleep.

 Research shows that:

-- CPAP decreases daytime sleepiness, especially in people who have moderate to severe sleep apnea.
-13, 6 If you still feel sleepy during the day while using CPAP at night, tell your doctor.
+- CPAP decreases daytime sleepiness.
+11, 5, 12 If you still feel sleepy during the day while using CPAP at night, tell your doctor.

 It may take time for you to be comfortable using CPAP.
 You may find that you want to take off the mask, or you may find it hard to sleep.
 If you can't get used to CPAP, talk to your doctor.
 You might be able to try another type of mask or make other adjustments.

 Some CPAP devices automatically adjust air pressure or use different air pressures when you breathe in or out.
 They are easier and more comfortable for some people to use.

 If you use CPAP to treat sleep apnea, you need to use it every night.
 If you don't use it, your symptoms will return right away.